 Homer, The Odyssey

 At first, the sheer ease of travelling in Southeast Asia came as a pleasant shock.
-After flying in from Calcutta, Bangkok’s budget hotels seemed exceptionally clean, and were as affordable as their Indian equivalents.
+After flying in from Calcutta, most of the cheap hotels in Bangkok seemed exceptionally clean, and were as affordable as their Indian equivalents.
 We didn’t need to trek halfway across the city to buy bus tickets from dingy ticket offices filled with aggressive queue jumpers; they were sold by agents for the same price.
 We spent our first month between Bangkok and an idyllic island in the Gulf of Thailand, without any of the familiar hassles and challenges of travel, and when our Thai visas expired, we continued into Laos.
 My thoughts often turned to India and the twelve months I’d spent travelling there, testing and tormenting myself on long sweaty journeys to vast, polluted cities where a concrete box with a creaky overhead fan was often all I could get for my money.
 Had all the hassles and challenges been worth it?

 The day I arrived in Vang Vieng the answer slapped me in the face.
 Or, rather, a few dozen pairs of barely-bikinied breasts slapped me in the face, closely pursued by as many pairs of luminous shorts, emblazoned with Vang Vieng, In the Tubing.